Display - 7-segment display

 The Clock and Date outputs are updated every second, and the blinking selections are 1 second on then 1 second off.

-Clock and Date formats are optimized for each Display Type to fill the display efficiently.
+Clock and Date formats are optimized for each Display Type to fill the display efficiently, but won’t properly fit on the 2 and 3 digit displays.

 • Font set: Select the font set from this list: